 Conventional GCMC involves attempts to insert a particle to a random position in the simulation box.
 In a dense system (for instance, a liquid or solution) these moves are very unlikely to succeed because a randomly chosen position is likely to be occupied by another particle, and the energy cost to add two particles very close to each other is very high.
 This energy cost can be lower when a particle is exchanged for a particle of a different type (in a “semi-grand canonical” type of simulation), but only if the particles are sufficiently similar in size, shape, and interactions.

 Our goal is to develop GCMC methods that allow a particle (and if necessary, its local solvent shell) to be exchanged for a number of solvent molecules.
 A key challenge for these methods is finding ways to pack solvent into a cavity that are efficient and that satisfy detailed balance.
 In a “proof of principle” study, Solvent Repacking Monte Carlo was relatively successful for exploring the phase behavior of a 2-dimensional binary hard disk mixture.
 (See here.)
 We are working both to apply this method to related systems and understand ordering transitions of hard particles on curved surfaces, and to extend the range of practical applicability.
+These techniques have been applied to 3-d Lennard-Jones mixtures and to study ordering transitions in colloidal monolayers.
 Ultimately our goal is to be able to perform GCMC on solutes of moderate size in explicit water.

 Snapshot and detail from Solvent Repacking GCMC simulations of a bidisperse hard-disk mixture, with large disks (d=3) shown in white and small disks (d=1) color-coded according to complex value of the S6 order parameter.
 (Intensity of color correlates to degree of local hexagonal order; hue correlates to the local packing direction.)